-Program Paths Student Success Project Team.
-The ARC program paths student success project team is creating clear and coherent academic and career pathways within established areas of interest that serve as a supportive foundation for ACHIEVE (described below).
+Clarify Program Paths Project Team.
+The Clarify Program Paths project team is creating clear and coherent academic and career pathways within established areas of interest that serve as a supportive foundation for Achieve@ARC (described below).
 The Clarify Program Paths team is responsible for creating and implementing areas of interest and establishing and implementing clear and coherent academic and career program paths in the form of program roadmaps.
-There are currently 93 programs with at least one approved roadmap, 16 more waiting for the team's final approval, and another 55 in progress.
-The college is on track to attain our goal of mapping all of the top-10 and ADT programs by the end of the spring 2019.
+By the end of spring 2019 the college will have roadmaps for the top 10 programs in each area of interest, as well as all of its associate degrees for transfer (ADTs).
+The areas of interest and program roadmaps will be published on the college website in May 2019.

 Achieve@ARC.
 This program is designed to provide all new students with a comprehensive onboarding experience before starting college to help students "start right."
 Through dedicated success teams, all Achieve@ARC students are provided with case management support and interventions, targeted, "just in time" communications, and student engagement activities throughout their first year.
 In summer of 2018, ARC identified 1,489 students for Achieve Success Team case management.
 In total, 683 students participated in a new 2-day Achieve@ARC onboarding experience (5 sessions held), which included campus tours, academic workshops, connecting with their Success Team, and activities to connect them with ARC.
 An additional 806 students participated in the Achieve Canvas Site.
 A success case management model was used for Achieve@ARC students.
 Each success team (serving 500 students each) included 2 counselors, 1 Success Coach, and a Clerk.

 Achieve students included several disproportionately impacted populations (African American 6%; Pacific Islander 5%, Hispanic Latino 29%, Asian-American 6%, Multi-Race 7%, Filipino 5%, and White 33%).